electrician quote follow-up

 The homeowner receives steady professional follow-through; you hold every decision that matters

 From the customer's side it reads like an electrician who's organized and wants the job: a clear message a couple of days after the quote, a polite check-in the following week, an easy way to say yes or ask a question.
-From your side, every outbound message is reviewed before it sends, and anything real — a scope change from 200 to 300 amp, a request for a price adjustment — routes directly to you.
-You remain the electrician making the decisions.
-TeamShift runs the operation that keeps the thread alive and the sequence on schedule.
+From your side, customer-facing messages are reviewed before they send, and anything real — a scope change from 200 to 300 amp, a request for a price adjustment — routes directly to you.

-• You approve or edit every outbound message — the voice and judgment stay yours.
+- You approve or edit each customer-facing message — the voice and judgment stay yours.

 Proof